pridapablo/ITESM-syntaxHighlighterParallel-TC2037/README.md

 - Reflections on the proposed solution, the implemented algorithms, and the execution time of these algorithms.

 - A comparison of the execution time of the parallel and sequential versions of the syntax highlighter.

+- A speedup analysis of the parallel version of the syntax highlighter.

 ## License